-You can say, "Hey, baby, lets bathe your two ears.
+You can say, "Hey, baby, let's bathe your two ears.
 One ear.
 Two ears!
-Now let's bath your feet!
+Now let's bathe your feet!
 Wow!
 One foot has five toes.
 Let's count them: one, two, three, four, five!
 Five toes on one foot!
-Let's bathe other foot too!"
+Let's bathe the other foot too!"

-You can also count and name other items, like soap, towel, clothes, etc.
+You can also count and name other items, like soap, towel, clothes.